 The Conservation Department at the Solomon R. Guggenheim Museum in New York is accepting applications for The Vladimir Potanin Conservation Fellowship.
 The Fellowship would provide one outstanding Russian-speaking conservation professional who is interested in modern and contemporary art conservation, with the special opportunity to become deeply involved in the work of the Guggenheim, and to consider—through first-hand experience—the role of conservation in an increasingly global world.
 The fellowship would last for twelve to eighteen months, during which time the Potanin Fellow would work alongside and learn conservation techniques from the staff at the Solomon R. Guggenheim Museum.

 The Fellow would contribute to exhibitions in various stages of development and to collection research, as well as to projects in accordance with each museum’s departmental priorities and the Fellow’s own background and interests.
-The Fellow would work closely with our conservators to lend support and participate in the preparation and installation of contemporary exhibitions, conduct an in-depth study of paintings by Kandinsky, in collaboration with staff conservators, to elucidate working methods and potentially publish findings, and work together with conservators to prepare traveling exhibitions.
+The Fellow would work closely with our conservators to lend support and participate in the documentation, preparation and installation of contemporary exhibitions at the museum, conduct an in-depth research project with the potential for publishing findings in collaboration with staff conservators/supervisors, and work together with conservators to prepare loans and traveling exhibitions.

 In conjunction with and under the supervision of Guggenheim conservators, the Fellow would have the opportunity to do the following:

-- Liaise and collaborate with curators, exhibition designers, framers, the art services and preparation departments, and the registrars with regard to loans, exhibition, storage and transport
+• Liaise and collaborate with curators, exhibition designers, framers, the art services and preparation departments, and the registrars with regard to loans, exhibitions, storage and transport

 The successful candidate should speak and write fluently in English and is required to speak Russian.
 The candidate should: hold an advanced degree in art conservation/or equivalent degree; demonstrate an interest and some knowledge of modern and contemporary art; have excellent hand skills, knowledge of analytical techniques, an interest in conducting in-depth research; and demonstrate critical thought about innovation and the future of the conservation field.